-On the last day of the trip to Kiev (pictures here) we went Chernobyl and Prypiat.
-The Chernobyl area is just two hours by car from Kiev and it’s not hard to get a guided tour there, including transportation from Kiev and back again.
+On the last day of the trip to Kyiv (pictures here) we went Chernobyl and Prypiat.
+The Chernobyl area is just two hours by car from Kyiv and it’s not hard to get a guided tour there, including transportation from Kyiv and back again.

 If the name “Chernobyl” doesn’t ring a bell you’re either too young to know anything about it or you’re just ignorant.
 The Chernobyl disaster is the most devastating nuclear accident - so far.
 On April 26th 1986, reactor 4 at the Chernobyl power plant exploded, sending a massive amount of radioactive fallout into the atmosphere.
 The fallout drifted over extensive parts of the western Soviet Union, Eastern Europe, Western Europe, Northern Europe, and eastern North America.

 Over 336,000 people were evacuated or resettled and the overall cost of the disaster is estimated at $200 billion USD, taking inflation into account.